 - Limb swelling

 An X-ray can help identify the extent of the disease.
 Sometimes MBD will lead to fractures, thin bone tissue or thickened bone shafts.
 The disease is more common in reptiles less than 2 years old.

 If left untreated the disease can also lead to death.
 Consult your vet immediately if you find any of the above mentioned symptoms in your reptile.

 Treatments can range from injecting your reptile with mineral supplements to medication and dietary modifications.
 To keep your reptiles from having MBD, they should be fed a diet rich in calcium (or calcium supplements) and have daily exposure to UV lighting.

-Shell Rot is a bacterial infection that can infect the blood vessels in the shell of your Tortoise.
 The disease will cause small holes or look like something has been chewing on their shell.
 Soft spots on their shell or bloody discharge are very common.
 In serious cases the scutes may entirely fall off which will expose the bones and nerves that were protected by the shell.

 Poor living conditions are what generally cause the bacterial growth and lead to Shell Rot.
 The disease can take a long time to heal.
 Antibiotics and regular cleanings are usually the recommended treatments.
 The best way to prevent this disease is to keep their enclosure clean and maintain the temperature inside their enclosure.

 Grooming and Care